AuD Clinical Opportunities

 - Carondelet St. Mary’s Hospital Audiology: Students assigned to the Audiology clinic at St. Mary’s Hospital provide evaluation and management services for inpatient and outpatient adults and children.
 Additionally, many of the Tucson Unified School District students receive their hearing services through St. Mary’s Hospital.

-- Children’s Clinic for Rehabilitative Services (CCRS): This large, multi-specialty clinic includes a substantial audiology practice through which the majority of preschool and many school-aged children in Tucson receive services and hearing aids.
+- Children's Clinics: This large, multi-specialty clinic includes a substantial audiology practice through which the majority of preschool and many school-aged children in Tucson receive services and hearing aids.
 Students assigned to CCRS develop strong skills in pediatric behavioral assessment and hearing aid dispensing.

 - Ocotillo Elementary School: Dr. Linda Norrix, Associate Clinical Professor, is contracted to provide evaluative and monitoring services for the preschool students in the Sunnyside School District.
 She and our audiology students also evaluate the hearing of the young children seen through their Child-Find program.